Now available on demand: edie's 45-minute masterclass on energy efficiency

-The 45-minute masterclass is free to watch and will explore the role that energy efficiency will play on the road to net-zero for industrial business.
-It is being hosted in association with Carbon Trust and BEIS.
+The 45-minute masterclass is free to watch on demand.
+It explores the role that energy efficiency will play on the road to net-zero for industrial business.
+It was hosted in association with Carbon Trust and BEIS on 10 March.

 With industry responsible for around a fifth of UK greenhouse gas emissions, the deployment of innovative energy efficiency technologies and systems is critical to improving the energy intensity of industrial processes.

-Therefore, this session will break down how these technological innovations can be utilised to enhance your energy efficiency approach and decarbonise industrial processes.
-The session will include two expert presenters and a live audience Q&A.
+Therefore, this session breaks down how these technological innovations can be utilised to enhance your energy efficiency approach and decarbonise industrial processes.
+The session involved two expert presenters and a live audience Q&A.

-The masterclass is supported by the Carbon Trust, which is managing the BEIS Industrial Energy Efficiency Accelerator (IEEA) – a programme which assists partnerships between developers of innovative energy efficient technologies and industrial companies, by funding the demonstration of those technologies on-site.
+The masterclass is supported by the Carbon Trust, which is managing the BEIS Industrial Energy Efficiency Accelerator (IEEA) – a programme that assists partnerships between developers of innovative energy-efficient technologies and industrial companies, by funding the demonstration of those technologies on-site.

 - Developing cutting-edge innovation to improve the energy efficiency of industrial processes